 • Tokyo Daze.
 The fine writer Sue Turner-Cray is working on her memories of Tokyo (See her “Elvis” in “Forty Stories of Japan”), the working title is “Tokyo Daze”.
 She also has a good story in my tribute to the fruit of the grape, “To Wine” – it is suitably called “Francisco’s Albariño”.

 • Music Behind Bars.
-There is still promise of this fictionalised prison diary.
-The musician and writer, Charles Harter is working on it now.
+There is still promise of and hope for this fictionalised prison diary.
+It was almost done and dusted but writer, Charles Harter decided it would be better if the non-fiction became fiction.
+Musician and writer, Charles Harter is working on it now.

 • Robert Louis Stevenson: Personal memories, a dialogue.
-This is a spoken recording between two people, one recalling his memories of RLS in his life, the other a doctor, a sympathetic listener and wannabe psychotherapist.
+This is a spoken recording between two people, one recalling his memories of RLS in his life, the other is a doctor who is a sympathetic listener and wannabe psychotherapist.

 Videos, Presentations and Podcasts